Skip to content Accessibility statement

 You will be based on Campus West.
 Most of your training and supervision meetings will take place here, though your research may take you further afield.

-All full-time students are allocated a desk space in the School for the duration of their programme.
+Full-time students are provided with dedicated desk spaces within the School of Physics, Engineering and Technology for the entirety of their programme.
 Dependent on your project, you might also use other facilities, including NAMAS-accredited EMC measurement facilities, clean room, well-equipped music and media technology suites and anechoic chambers

 Entry requirements